-We would like to talk to your family so we can learn from you about your experiences of where you live, that is, your local environment and the things you do from day to day, and how those experiences might or might not connect to bigger environmental issues such as climate change.
-If you decide to take part in the research, we would make one visit to your child's school and three visits to your home over a period of one and a half weeks.
-Each visit would last for 1-11⁄2 hours, arranged at times that suit your family.
-We would like to speak to your family as a whole, and specifically with your 11-12 year old child and with the parent who spends most time with your 11-12 year old child.
+We would like to talk to your family so we can get a better understanding of what 'environment' means to you in your everyday family life.
+If you decide to take part in the research, we will make one visit to your child's school and three visits to your home over a period of about two weeks.
+Each visit will last for 1-11⁄2 hours, arranged at times that suit your family.
 When we visit you, we will use different methods to help us to understand your family life - talking with you, making maps and asking you to take photographs of your daily life.